First batch of RAF F-35B Lightnings land at RAF Marham - June 2018

-As well as the F-35B Lightning IIs operating from RAF Marham, they will also operate from the two new Royal Navy Queen Elizabeth Class Aircraft Carriers.
-HMS Queen Elizabeth has completed her sea trials, as well as successful helicopter trials, earlier this year, and will go on to have F-35B Lightning II trials when she visits the USA later this year.
+As well as the F-35B Lightnings operating from RAF Marham, they will also operate from the two new Royal Navy Queen Elizabeth Class Aircraft Carriers.
+HMS Queen Elizabeth set sail to the United States for F-35 Lightnings trials in Autumn 2018.
 More information about the Queen Elizabeth Class Aircraft Carriers can be found here.

-F-35 Lightning II aircraft
+F-35 Lightning aircraft

-The fifth-generation Lockheed Martin F-35 Lightning II is a family of single-seat, single-engine, all-weather stealth multi-role combat aircraft.
+The fifth-generation Lockheed Martin F-35 Lightning is a family of single-seat, single-engine, all-weather stealth multi-role combat aircraft.
 They have been designed to perform ground attack and air superiority missions.
 This sophisticated aircraft has advanced avionics, sensors, displays and communication systems that collect and share data with the pilot and other friendly forces which provides unmatched situational awareness.

 There are three variants including:

-• Lockheed Martin F-35A Lightning II:
+• Lockheed Martin F-35A Lightning:

 A conventional take off and landing variant.

-• Lockheed Martin F-35B Lightning II:
+• Lockheed Martin F-35B Lightning:

 A short-take off and vertical-landing (STOVL) variant.

-• Lockheed Martin F-35C Lightning II:
+• Lockheed Martin F-35C Lightning: